MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 Options specific to the 'fa' algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-erode** Number of brain mask erosion steps to apply prior to threshold (not used if mask is provided manually)
+- **-erode passes** Number of brain mask erosion steps to apply prior to threshold (not used if mask is provided manually)

-- **-number** The number of highest-FA voxels to use
+- **-number voxels** The number of highest-FA voxels to use

-- **-threshold** Apply a hard FA threshold, rather than selecting the top voxels
+- **-threshold value** Apply a hard FA threshold, rather than selecting the top voxels

 Options for importing the diffusion gradient table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^